Tent courts for migrants waiting in Mexico closed to outside

 Many are waiting in Mexican border cities with uncertain access to food and water, under the threat of kidnapping and extortion.
 While the Department of Homeland Security has pledged not to send people in “vulnerable populations” to wait in Mexico, a Salvadoran woman who was 8½ months pregnant reported that Border Patrol agents took her to the hospital so she could be treated for premature contractions, then forced her to go back to Mexico.

-A reporter for BuzzFeed News was denied access to the initial hearings on Wednesday in Laredo, as was an attorney at the National Immigrant Justice Center.
+A reporter for BuzzFeed News was denied access to the initial hearings on Wednesday in Laredo, as was Ashley Huebner, an attorney at the National Immigrant Justice Center.

+“Attorneys aren’t jumping to go in and solicit paying clients in these courts,” Huebner said.
+“They want to ensure that people’s due process rights are being protected, and there’s no opportunity to do that.”

 Kennji Kizuka, an advocate with Human Rights First, called the court restrictions a “due process nightmare.”